-The Roger De Haan Charitable Trust primarily supports charitable causes and projects in east Kent, and in particular the Shepway District.
+The Roger De Haan Charitable Trust primarily supports charitable causes and projects in east Kent, and in particular the District around Folkestone, Hythe and Romney Marsh.
 By focusing on a defined geographical area, and on projects that fit within well-defined criteria, the Trust aims to make a substantial impact on the community where it is based.

 Applications that are unlikely to receive Trustees’ support include: